kodiua/angular-styleguide-es6/README.md

     *Why?*: Placing them side-by-side makes it easy to find them and easy to move them with the source code if you move the source.

-    *Why?*: Having the spec nearby makes it easier for the source code reader to learn how the component is supposed to be used and to discover its known limitations.
+    *Why?*: Having the spec nearby makes it easier for the source code reader to learn how the module is supposed to be used and to discover its known limitations.

     *Why?*: Separating specs so they are not in a distributed build is easy with grunt or gulp.